shadeed/a11ymatters/_posts/2016-11-05-aljazeera-a11y-audit.markdown

 		title = ""
 %}

 This link will appear once we `tab` with the keyboard.
 For such a news website with a lot of links, it's really important to be added.
+Read this [article](/pattern/skip-link/) for more info.

 ## 8. Zooming on mobile must be enabled